Lewis Lyne: Northwest Europe

 In early March the heavily battered 56th Division was relieved by the 5th Division, with Lyne's 169th Brigade being relieved by the 13th Brigade.
 The intention was to return to Egypt for rest and retraining.
-Just before the division set sail, however, Lyne, who had been with the division for just over two years and was now an experienced battlefield commander, was ordered to return to England to become GOC of the 59th (Staffordshire) Infantry Division, taking over from Major-General William Bradshaw.
-He was promoted to the acting rank of major-general on 29 March.
-The division – comprising the 176th, 177th and 197th Infantry Brigades plus supporting divisional troops – had been training throughout the United Kingdom since its creation in August 1939 as a second-line duplicate of the 55th (West Lancashire) Infantry Division, but, despite a few of its units having seen action in France in 1940, for the most part the division was completely inexperienced, although very well trained, and had been selected to take part in the Allied invasion of Normandy as part of the 21st Army Group, commanded by General Sir Bernard Montgomery.
-The division was serving in Kent as part of XII Corps of the Second Army, commanded by Lieutenant-General Miles Dempsey.
+Just before the division set sail, however, Lyne was ordered to return to England to become GOC of the 59th (Staffordshire) Infantry Division, taking over from Major General William Bradshaw.
+He was promoted to the acting rank of major general on 29 March.
+The division – comprising the 176th, 177th and 197th Infantry Brigades plus supporting divisional troops – had been training in the United Kingdom since its creation in August 1939 as a second-line duplicate of the 55th (West Lancashire) Infantry Division.
+Despite a few of its units having seen action in France in 1940, for the most part the division was inexperienced, although well trained, and had been selected to take part in the Allied invasion of Normandy as part of the 21st Army Group, commanded by General Sir Bernard Montgomery.
+The division was serving in Kent as part of XII Corps of the Second Army, commanded by Lieutenant General Miles Dempsey.

 The 59th Division landed in Normandy in late June 1944, almost three weeks after the D-Day landings on 6 June.
-Soon after arrival the division transferred from XII Corps to Lieutenant-General John Crocker's I Corps and on 8 July, took part in Operation Charnwood, a frontal assault aimed at capturing Caen.
+Soon after arrival the division transferred from XII Corps to Lieutenant General John Crocker's I Corps and, on 8 July, took part in Operation Charnwood, a frontal assault aimed at capturing Caen.
 Although a D-Day objective for the British 3rd Division, stubborn resistance from the German 21st Panzer Division prevented the division from capturing the city, as had numerous attempts afterwards.
-Lyne's 59th Division, supported by elements of the 27th Armoured Brigade, and with the British 3rd Division on its left and the 3rd Canadian Division on its right, attacking through La Bijude and Galmanche, were faced by the 12th SS Panzer Division and fierce fighting took place, although by 9 July most of Caen was in Allied hands.
+Lyne's 59th Division, supported by elements of the 27th Armoured Brigade, and with the British 3rd Division on its left and the 3rd Canadian Division on its right, attacking through La Bijude and Galmanche, were faced by the 12th SS Panzer Division and fierce fighting took place.
+By 9 July most of Caen was in Allied hands.
 The 59th Division, in its first major operation, suffered over 1,200 casualties.